 When querying external SQL Server, Oracle or Teradata instances, partitioned tables will benefit from scale-out reads.
 Each node in a PolyBase scale-out group can spin up to 8 readers to read external data.
 And each reader is assigned one partition to read in the external table.

-that this is different from scale-out reads over Hadoop.
+This is different from scale-out reads over Hadoop.

 Distributed query processing